 Each category is then divided by drivetrain type: FWD, RWD, or AWD.
 Take the first letter of the category and the drivetrain type, and that's your class.
 A Stock FWD car would be "SF," while a modified AWD car would be "MA."
 You got it.

-Constructors Category is a new trial class that allows more extreme, potentially non-production-based RallyCross cars.
+Constructors Category is the sports newest category, allowing more extreme, potentially non-production-based RallyCross cars.
 It requires a minimum type of roll cage, body work, and height-width ratio, and there is a maximum engine size to keep speeds in check.
 Class letters are “C2” for 2WD and “C4” for 4WD vehicles.
 Find out more in the RallyCross Rules if this interests you.

 How is my car classed?